trigram-mrp/fractureiser/README.md

 ## Additional Info

-If you have files relevant to this malware, please upload them to https://wormhole.app and email the URL to fractureiser.investigation@opayq.com — this inbox is controlled by xylemlandmark, and anything sent to it will be shared with the rest of the team.
+If you have files relevant to this malware, please upload them to https://wormhole.app and email the URL to fractureiser.investigation@opayq.com — this inbox is controlled by unascribed, and anything sent to it will be shared with the rest of the team.
 If you need to get in touch more generally, please send mail to jaskarth4@gmail.com.

 If you copy portions of this document elsewhere, *please* put a prominent link back to this [GitHub Repository](https://github.com/fractureiser-investigation/fractureiser) somewhere near the top so that people can read the latest updates and get in contact.